-Westmorland Park is an eight-hectare site in Warfield.
+Westmorland Park is an 8-hectare Green Flag awarded park in Warfield.
 A large variety of recreational activities are catered for through the network of paths, open spaces, play areas and pavilion.
 Wildlife can be spotted in the balancing pond or at Hayley Green Wood Local Nature Reserve which lies next door.

 Facilities and key features